How to Obtain a Boating License in Oregon

 - Attend class for the required amount of hours.

-- Review the concepts covered during class for prepare for the final examination.
+- Review the concepts covered during class to prepare for the final examination.

 - Take the final boat card exam and pass by answering a certain amount of questions correctly.

-- Pay required fees to be issued certification cards.
+- Pay the required fees to be issued certification cards.